Looking for something else?

 3.1.1 Develop Clear Project Scope Documentation

 SAP NetWeaver BW scope definition needs to be agreed to and signed off on by all parties before any development can begin.
-The more detailed the scope documentation, the better the understanding of the requirements, timing, and
+The more detailed the scope documentation, the better the understanding of the requirements, timing, and implementation of SAP NetWeaver BW, and thus the more likelihood for success.

 The scope document should be considered the most important document in the SAP NetWeaver BW project.
 The SAP NetWeaver BW scope should be first established as part of an initial scoping exercise, then refined through an interview process, and finally be subject to a scope document signoff (see Figure 3.1).
 This scoping exercise is part of the earliest phase of the project, the project-preparation phase.